Robust Data-Driven Predictive Control using Reachability Analysis: Conclusion

 Next, we consider noise of a magnitude 10 times as high as in the previous test case.
 More specifically, we consider $\mathcal{Z}_w=\zono{0, ^T}$ and $\mathcal{Z}_v=\zono{0, ^T}$.
 We start by plotting again the reachable sets in Fig.~\ref{fig:y_reach_400_morenoise} which are more conservative than before.
 Note that having a higher magnitude of noise in the data increases the number of possible models in $\mathcal{M}_\Sigma$ which in turns increases the size of the reachable sets and affects the overall performance.
 The control inputs $u(t)$ for the model based predictive control schemes and \sys{} along with the reference input are presented in Fig.~\ref{fig:upred_uref_400pt_morenoise}.
 We plot $\norm{y(t)-r_y(t)}$ in Fig.~\ref{fig:yt2ref_400pt_morenoise} with again $400$ data points in the data-collection phase.
 Fig.~\ref{fig:addingrobust_more_noise} shows the effect of a higher magnitude of noise on satisfying the constraint~$1.9~\leq~y_2(t)~\leq~10$.
 Fig.~\ref{fig:ys_ypreds_400pt_morenoise} shows the system trajectory and the predicted output $y_{t+k+1|t}$ for \sys{}.

-\section{conclusion}
+\section{Conclusion}

-We propose a zonotopic data-driven predictive control scheme named \sys{}.
+We propose a zonotopic data-driven predictive control sche-me named \sys{}.
 Our proposed controller consists of two phases: 1) an offline data-collection phase, during which a matrix zonotope is learned from data as a data-driven system representation, and 2) an online control phase.
 During the online control phase, we compute data-driven reachable sets based on a matrix zonotope recursion.
 In the noise-free case, \sys{} is equivalent to a nominal MPC scheme.
 In the case of process and measurement noise \sys{} provides robust constraint satisfaction.
-We show the effectiveness of the data-driven control scheme \sys{} in numerical experiments compared to two model-based predictive control schemes.
+We show the effectiveness of the data-driven control scheme \sys{} in numerical experiments compared to two model-based predictive control schemes. \tb{For future work, we will consider guaranteeing recursive feasibility and nonlinear systems.
+Furthermore, we will consider testing on high dimensional systems.}